diegopereiraeng/harness-ff-bankingapp-ui/README.md

 #### Create your flags and add them to code:

+1 - edit the [ff.js](https://github.com/diegopereiraeng/harness-ff-bankingapp-ui/blob/main/html/js/ff.js) file and search for ----> ADD Your FEATURES HERE <--------

+2 - Create the flags using the same name of functions below for better experience.

 ### ENABLE OR DISABLE MAINTENANCE MODE
 Use Harness Boolean FF to enable or disable maintenance mode.